 Point Reyes National Seashore – Point Reyes, CA

-Located on the Point Reyes peninsula — which is a geographically separated area on a different tectonic plate from the coastal areas surrounding it — the Point Reyes National Seashore was inhabited originally by the Coast Miwok Native Americans.
+This park is located on the Point Reyes peninsula.
+The area is a geographically separated region, on a different tectonic plate from the coastal areas surrounding it.
+The Coast Miwok Native Americans originally inhabited Point Reyes National Seashore.

-According to the park conservancy website, the reason the area was designated a National Seashore as opposed to a National Park is due to its mix of commercial and recreational uses—historic ranching and oyster farming, southern half of Point Reyes National Seashore is a 71,028-acre designated wilderness area with more than 70 miles of trails and several hike-in campgrounds.
+According to the park conservancy website, the reason the area was designated a National Seashore (as opposed to a National Park) was due to its mix of commercial and recreational uses.
+The southern half of Point Reyes National Seashore is a 71,028-acre designated wilderness area with more than 70 miles of trails and several hike-in campgrounds.

 Visitors can check out the gorgeous sandy beach, embark on a hike, or explore the otherworldly cypress trees that you’ve most likely seen in that famous picture of the Point Reyes cypress tree tunnel.
 We trekked to Alamere Falls via the Coast Trail from Palomarin Trailhead which was a 12.2 journey, and worth every moment.